-- 1. All antibiotics and acaricides should be administered to honey bee colonies according to labels and at recommended rates only. - 2.
-Never administer antibiotics and acaricides while honey supers are on the hives unless explicitly stated safe to do so on label.
+- 1. As of December 1, 2018, veterinarian prescription will be required to use oxytetracycline hydrochloride (e.g. Oxytet-25-S®, Oxysol62.5® and Foul Brood Mix®) and tylosin tartrate (e.g. Tylan® Soluble) in honey bee colonies. - 2.
+All antibiotics and acaricides should only be administered to honey bee colonies according to recommended rates on the products label or according to Veterinarian prescription.
+Never administer antibiotics and acaricides while honey supers are on the hives unless explicitly stated as safe to do so on the label.